serverlessworkflow/specification/specification.md

 #### Defining Retries

-In addition to defining how to [explicitly handle workflow errors](#Defining-Errors) you can also define explicit retry policies for errors that happen during workflow execution.

-Retries are defined via the states `retries` parameter which is an array of [retry definitions](#Retry-Definition).

-Just like with defined errors, defined retries are only related to the state where they are defined.
-Retries defined in one state cannot be used to handle retries of another state during workflow execution.

-Retries are related to errors, and are issued upon the explicitly defined errors happening during execution in the state they are defined.
+Retries are related to errors.
+When certain errors are encountered we might want to retry the states execution.

-Each retry definition should have a unique `error` property.
-There can be only one retry definition which has the `error` property set to the wildcard character `*`.

-The order of error definitions within `retries` array does not matter.
+We can define retries within the workflow states [error definitions](#Defining-Errors).
+This is done by defining the [retry stragy](#Retry-Definition) as the workflow top-level parameter using its `retries` array, and then adding a `retryRef` parameter to the error definition which references this retry strategy for a specific error.

-If a defined retry for the defined error is successful,the defined workflow control flow logic of the state should be performed, meaning either workflow can transition according to the states `transition` definition, or end workflow execution in case the state defines an `end` definition.
+If a defined retry for the defined error is successful, the defined workflow control flow logic of the state should be performed, meaning either workflow can transition according to the states `transition` definition, or end workflow execution in case the state defines an `end` definition.

-If the defined retry for the defined error is no successful, workflow control flow logic should follow the `transition` definition of the retry definition to transition to the next state that can handle this problem.
+If the defined retry for the defined error is not successful, workflow control flow logic should follow the `transition` definition of the error definition where the retry is defined, to transition to the next state that can handle this problem.

-Let's take a look at an example retries definition of a workflow state:
+Let's take a look at an example of a top-level retries definition of a workflow:

 <table>
 <tr>